northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

       |----------------------------------------------------|-----------------|-----------|
       | Shutdown Circuit (+)             	     | DC Power        | Input     |

-      The Tractive System Active Light (TSAL) is a critical safety feature required by Formula SAE Electric rules to indicate when the vehicle’s high-voltage tractive system is live and energized.
-The purpose of the TSAL is to alert team members, track officials, and nearby personnel that the vehicle’s high-voltage system is active, ensuring safe handling and operation at all times.
+		a.
+The Tractive System Active Light

+		(TSAL) shall serve as a critical safety feature, as required by Formula SAE Electric rules, to indicate when the vehicle’s high-voltage tractive system is live and energized.
+The TSAL shall alert team members, track officials, and nearby personnel to the active status of the high-voltage system, ensuring safe handling and operation at all times.

+		b.
 Design Requirements:

-The TSAL must be clearly visible to all individuals in proximity to the vehicle.
-The light shall illuminate when the tractive system voltage exceeds 60V.
-It must be controlled entirely by hardware and not by software, ensuring it remains functional even during software or system failures.
-The TSAL must be located such that it is visible from all angles while the vehicle is being worked on or during operation on the track.
+		The TSAL shall be clearly visible to all individuals near the vehicle.
+It shall illuminate whenever the tractive system voltage exceeds 60V.
+The TSAL shall be controlled entirely by hardware, not by software, ensuring functionality even in the event of software or system failures.
+Additionally, the TSAL shall be positioned to remain visible from all angles during vehicle maintenance and operation on the track.

+		c.
 Safety Compliance:

-The TSAL ensures compliance with Formula SAE Electric rules, which mandate the use of an indicator light to signal an active high-voltage tractive system.
-This is a key aspect of the safety system, reducing the risk of accidental exposure to high-voltage components.
+		The TSAL shall ensure compliance with Formula SAE Electric rules, which mandate an indicator light to signal an active high-voltage tractive system.
+This feature shall be integral to the vehicle's safety system, reducing the risk of accidental exposure to high-voltage components.

-	- Operation:
+		d.
+Operation:

-When the accumulator is connected to the motor and the tractive system is powered, the TSAL will automatically turn on to indicate the presence of high voltage.
-Once the shutdown circuit is triggered and the tractive system is no longer active, the TSAL will turn off, signaling that the high-voltage components are safe to interact with.
+		When the accumulator is connected to the motor and the tractive system is powered, the TSAL shall automatically turn on to indicate the presence of high voltage.
+Once the shutdown circuit is triggered and the tractive system is no longer active, the TSAL shall turn off, signaling that the high-voltage components are safe to interact with.

 - **Charger:**
 	- *Interface with other subsystems:*